VagishVela/wtpython/README.md

 # PyTUI

-Helping you find answers to the errrors Python spits out.
+Helping you find answers to the errors Python spits out.

 ## Development Tools